Selmer Mark VI: History

+Manufacturing

 All Mark VI saxophones were manufactured in France.
 After manufacture, instruments designated for the British/Canadian or American markets were shipped unassembled and unengraved to their respective markets for completion.
 The style of engraving on the bell of the instrument is an indicator of the place of assembly.

 The French-assembled Mark VI engraving is usually of a butterfly and floral motif, and the engraving typically extends to the bow.
 Some French-assembled Mark VIs lack any engraving other than the brand stamp.
 Nickel or silver-plated keys with a lacquer-finish body were offered among the French-assembled horns.

-The British/Canadian Mark VIs often have a symmetrical medallion engraved on the front of the bell, and a design reminiscent of the chambered nautilus along the sides of the bell.
+British/Canadian Mark VIs often have a symmetrical medallion engraved on the front of the bell, and a design reminiscent of the chambered nautilus along the sides of the bell.
 American-assembled Mark VIs have floral or scroll engraving, with only the earliest models extending to the bow.
-The Mark VI is played by many saxophonists including Jimmy Heath, Sonny Rollins, John Coltrane, Maceo Parker, and David Sanborn.

 The design of the Mark VI evolved over time.
 Switching over from its predecessor, officially named the Super Action but commonly called the Super Balanced Action, Selmer's earliest Mark VI models were transitional, incorporating design elements from the preceding model.
 Tonally, early examples are considered to have a "dark" tone, while later examples are thought of as having a "bright" sound.
 The bore taper, bow, neck designs, and some mechanical features changed throughout the history of the Mark VI.
 The changes were not documented by Selmer.
 The length of the bow was increased on altos during the 85K serial number range to address certain intonation issues.
 In subsequent years the short bow was reintroduced.
 Some altos had baffles soldered into the bow to correct intonation issues.
 At least three changes to neck design were made on the tenor during the 1950s and 1960s, and once again in the 1970s.
 Some contend that the neck design changes account for the different tonal and playing qualities between earlier and later Mark VIs.
 Others contend that Mark VIs produced after about SN 180,000 had harder metal as a result of a change in the metalworking process, however, that SN corresponds to a known change in neck design so differing characteristics before and after can not definitely be ascribed to metallurgy.